ayman-khawaleda/Hair-Segmentation/Readme.md

 Implementation Of CNN U-NET Architecture With Keras And Tensorflow :snake::eyes:

----

-[CelebA-HQ](https://drive.google.com/file/d/1badu11NqxGf6qM3PTTooQDJvQbejgbTv/view?usp=sharing) Dataset Was Used To Get Hair Masks And Train The NN on New Dataset [HairDataset-Celeba](https://drive.google.com/file/d/1GWfpn3J9OSiWYkUE5eZJhO7iRZxRyQ01/view?usp=sharing).
+[CelebA-HQ](https://drive.google.com/file/d/1badu11NqxGf6qM3PTTooQDJvQbejgbTv/view?usp=sharing) Dataset Was Used To Get Hair Masks And Train The DNN on New Dataset [HairDataset-Celeba](https://drive.google.com/file/d/1GWfpn3J9OSiWYkUE5eZJhO7iRZxRyQ01/view?usp=sharing)

----

-[HairDataset-Celeba](https://drive.google.com/file/d/1GWfpn3J9OSiWYkUE5eZJhO7iRZxRyQ01/view?usp=sharing) Has 12187 Images And it's Masks.
+The Dataset That Used In This Project Has 12187 Images And it's Masks.

----

 You Can Find Indices File [Here](https://drive.google.com/file/d/1GCraDuKHRezh-_Ezuo6Lj6JKLnymfZ_Z/view?usp=sharing)

 ---